CristobalHdz/WeatherDashboard-wk6/README.md

 After a long time searching on ways to get the APIs I finally managed to get it right.
 First I started on getting the data for today's weather conditions.
 Getting the API to transfer info into the other API for `lon` and `lat` was the hardest thing by far for me.
 Thankfully one of the videos in the references had the correct idea on how to help me.

 At the end I worked on showing the 5 cards representing the next 5 days.
+Worked on transforming Unix into a date which was a little hard to get the info.
+The rest of this task's information was jsut copy paste from the today's card.

 # References
 `Videos viewed for code help: `